These gourmet dog treat recipes will MAKE YOUR DOG GO CRAZY... That's a promise!

 Gourmet recipes require more ingredients than the easy dog treat recipes so they have more vitamins and food value.
 They also have more calories but they worth each one of them!
 They are absolutely fantastic.
 Just remember the golden rule: GIVE TREATS IN MODERATION.

-Note: Before you start baking, it would be a good idea to visit the dangerous foods for dogs page on our site so that you are 100% sure you're using only ingredients that are safe for your dog.
+Note: Before you start baking one of the gourmet dog treat recipes, it would be a good idea to visit the dangerous foods for dogs page on our site so that you are 100% sure you're using only ingredients that are safe for your dog.

 1 ½ cup (200 gram) all purpose flour

 2 teaspoons baking powder

 1 cup (200 gram) beef or chicken liver

 1/2 cup (70 ml) vegetable oil

 Place the liver in an open pot or pan and cover it with water.
 Bring to a boil and cook for ten minute.

 Puree the cooked liver in a food processor (add some water if needed).